PUTCO: 2000 – 2010

 In 2002 Nathi Khena became the first black managing director of the company and the "Asibemunye Transport Trust was established.
 In 2004 Albino Carleo and a number of the board retired after serving many years.
 A new board was structured with Franco Pisapia, a nephew of Albino Carleo, becoming the managing director.

 Just a year later PUTCO de-listed from the JSE Limited after sixty years to enable it to take on empowerment partners.
 PUTCO achieved an important milestone in the history of the transport industry by completing a BBBEE scheme, empowering its more than 3,300 employees in 2006.

+PUTCO assisted the department of Public Transport Roads and Works with the establishment of a contracting model with Gauteng Women in Transport (GWIT).
+As of 2005, PUTCO had subcontracted five buses to GWIT, giving it a total of 10 vehicles.
+This arrangement ensures that women can lease buses and routes from the company.

 Bus services

-Operating Areas
+Operating areas

 PUTCO currently operates commuter services in the following areas: